 The CCES’s TUE approval letter will outline the medical documentation required for subsequent applications.
 We strongly recommend that you submit a renewal application within three months of the expiry date (e.g., if your TUE expires on April 1, 2026, submit a new application by January 1, 2026).

-If the substance name (i.e., the active ingredient in your medication) listed on the TUE Certificate is the same, then no, you do not require a new TUE.
+If the substance name (i.e., the active ingredient in your medication) listed on the TUE certificate is the same, then you do not require a new TUE.

 If you are switched from one prohibited medication to a different one, with a different active ingredient, you would need to apply for a new TUE.